Civilians killed as gunmen storm hotel in Somalia capital

 The US has carried out several air raids on the group in strikes in recent weeks.

-— TRT World Now (@TRTWorldNow) August 19, 2022 Al Shabab terrorists were driven out of the capital in 2011 by an African Union force, but the group still controls swathes of countryside and frequently strikes civilian and military targets.
+Al Shabab militants were driven out of the capital in 2011 by an African Union force, but the group still controls swathes of countryside and frequently strikes civilian and military targets.

-Somalia's new President Hassan Sheikh Mohamud said last month that ending Al Shabab's insurgency required more than a military approach, but that his government would negotiate with the group only when the time is right.

-Al Shabab militants were driven out of the capital in 2011 by an African Union force, but the group still controls swathes of countryside.

-It continues to wage deadly strikes on civilian and military targets, with hotels a quite frequent target.
+It continues to wage deadly strikes on civilian and military targets, with hotels a frequent target.

 LINK ORIGINAL: Trtworld